desmos-labs/desmos/docs/architecture/adr-012-subspaces-sections.md

 ### Backwards Compatibility

-The changes described inside the ADR are **not** backward compatible.
+The changes described inside this ADR are **not** backward compatible.
 The introduction of subspace sections requires changes inside the `x/subspaces` module as well as inside the upcoming `x/posts` module.
 In particular, permission management and post creation need to be adapted accordingly.

 User groups need to be assigned to a specific section instead of a subspace, and users need to be able to assign permissions within a specific section as well.